 Programs are usually held at the sponsoring employer’s office location/headquarters.
 Travel and expenses are often covered by the employer, depending on the program.

 Employers seeking top talent are targeting students earlier in their college careers.
-By participating in a leadership program as a freshmen or sophomore, students have an early advantage in observing an employer site, making employer connections, and potentially receiving an internship offer for the following summer.
-Leadership programs also allow students to reflect on potential opportunities and rule out employers and industries in which they may not want to work.
+By participating in a Externship/Leadership Program as a freshmen or sophomore, students have an early advantage in observing an employer site, making employer connections, and potentially receiving an internship offer for the following summer.
+These programs also allow students to reflect on potential opportunities and rule out employers and industries in which they may not want to work.

-Many employers who recruit on campus at Villanova will have their programs listed in GoNOVAJobs.
-There is a “one-click search” to locate the leadership programs on GoNOVAJobs.
+Many employers who recruit on campus at Villanova will have their programs listed in Handshake.
 The application period is typically January-March.
 Other employers will have candidates apply through their company website.
-Click here for a sample listing of leadership programs.
+Utilize the navigation bar on the left for program descriptions and deadlines

 Additional questions about programs can be directed to the Clay Center.
 The VSB Assistant Directors of Internships/CoOps will provide further guidance as necessary.